 It is impossible to grow without curiosity.
 Curiosity, by definition, is the urge you feel to know more about something.
-There is more to curiosity than just its definition.
-Curiosity is the fuel that drives the growth of your career and it needs to be cultivated and fostered.
+There is more to curiosity than just its basic definition.
+Cultivate your curiosity because it’s the fuel that drives the growth of your career.

 “Curiosity keeps leading us down new paths.”Walt Disney